Silversun Pickups: Neck of the Woods (2011–2013)

 The band released a three-song 10" vinyl single for Record Store Day's "Back to Black Friday" event on November 25, 2011, titled "Seasick".
 It was composed of three previously unreleased songs: "Seasick", "Broken Bottles", and "Ribbons and Detours".
 These were songs left over from the Swoon sessions, and were not put on their third studio album.
 The band also contributed a cover of Bob Dylan's "Not Dark Yet" for the tribute album Chimes of Freedom.

 On February 7, 2012, it was announced that Silversun Pickups would be playing the main stage at the 2012 Sasquatch!
 Music Festival.
-On March 7, 2012, Aubert confirmed via Twitter both the name of the album - Neck of the Woods - as well as the release date - May 8, 2012.
+On March 7, 2012, Aubert confirmed via Twitter both the name of the album—Neck of the Woods—as well as the release date—May 8, 2012.
 Shortly afterward, the album artwork was posted to the band's Facebook account.
 On March 25, 2012, the first single from the new album, "Bloody Mary (Nerve Endings)", was released.
 The pre-order for Neck of the Woods also started.

-On May 8, 2012, Silversun Pickups' third album Neck of the Woods was released.
+Neck of the Woods came out in May 2012.
 It opened near the top of the iTunes top 100 albums and moved into the number one spot the following day.
 Around the same time, the band announced that they would be playing a number of high-profile summer music festivals.
 On May 30, 2012, the video to "Bloody Mary (Nerve Endings)" was released and announced on Twitter.

 On July 24, 2012, the band announced plans for a North American Tour beginning in September 2012.
 The tour took place on the West Coast, Midwest, and western Canada, with supporting acts including School of Seven Bells and Atlas Genius.
 In August 2012, Sarah Negahdari, singer and guitarist for The Happy Hollows, temporarily replaced Monninger for live performances while the latter was on maternity leave.